nichobi/nichobi.com/blog/2024-11-04-whatve-i-been-up-to.md

 Having a commute over the bridge is in many ways a blessing, and chief among them is the beautiful view.
 I've had time enough to experience it in three seasons, and every trip is a little different from the last.
 Perhaps most spectacular is when the sun is just rising over Malmö as the train reaches the bridge, and a streak of the sea ignites with reflected sunlight.
-Just the other day, both sea and land were covered in a quick layer of fog, under a cloudy sky.
+Just the other day, both sea and land were covered in a thick layer of fog, under a cloudy sky.
 Sandwiched between fog and clouds was a thin sliver of clear air, pierced only by Malmö's tallest buildings, behind which was the warm yellow of the rising sun.

 ---